Urban Kiz

-Urbankiz (or UrbanKiz) is a partner dance that developed in Paris during the 2010s.
-The dance evolved from Kizomba and incorporates various music styles such as Ghetto-Zouk, Tarraxinha, Afrobeat and remixes with R&B, Rap and Hip Hop.
+Urbankiz (or UrbanKiz) is a partner dance and music genre that developed in Paris during the 2010s.
+The dance diverged from Kizomba and incorporates various music styles such as Ghetto-Zouk, Tarraxinha, Afrobeat and remixes with R&B, Rap and Hip Hop.

 History

 The origin is the result of exportation of Kizomba abroad, as well the Angolan community in diaspora introduction of the Kizomba into different countries mainly Portugal, France, UK, the Netherlands and Spain during the 2000s.
 It was first popularized in social media sites such as YouTube and Vimeo.
 Dancer Moun started dancing since 2008, but was not known yet as reference as UrbanKiz.
 Curtis Seldon started in 2011 and Dancer Enah Lebon started in 2012.
 However, UrbanKiz was created in Paris somewhere during 2013. by Curtis Seldon and Cherazad (also spelled Sherazad) Benyoucef who were the first to change the way to dance.
 The dance still went under various names, such as Kizomba 2.0, French Style Kizomba, New Style Kizomba, kizomba fusion, because no consensus was reached on a final name.
 The dance style evolved influenced by music styles such as Ghetto-Zouk, Tarraxa and remixes with R&B, Rap, Dance and Hip Hop.
 The newly created dance was still sold as Kizomba although it changed from Kizomba completely and incorporated some elements from other dances such as Tango (Steps such as Pivots).
 After fights in 2015 the new name UrbanKiz was created and publicly announced.
 Though there is some controversy around the origins of the style, it's widely accepted that the brand UrbanKiz was pioneered in Paris by famous dancers Curtis Seldon, Enah Lebon and Moun.